grafana/grafana/pkg/README.md

 ## Reduce the use of the init() function
 Should only be used to register services/implementations.

 ## Settings refactoring
-The plan is to move all settings to from package level vars in settings package to the setting.Cfg object.
+The plan is to move all settings to from package level vars in settings package to the [setting.Cfg](https://github.com/grafana/grafana/blob/df917663e6f358a076ed3daa9b199412e95c11f4/pkg/setting/setting.go#L210) struct.
 To access the settings services/components can inject this setting.Cfg struct.

 [Cfg struct](https://github.com/grafana/grafana/blob/df917663e6f358a076ed3daa9b199412e95c11f4/pkg/setting/setting.go#L210)
 [Injection example](https://github.com/grafana/grafana/blob/df917663e6f358a076ed3daa9b199412e95c11f4/pkg/services/cleanup/cleanup.go#L20)